-Yoga Practice With Morgan Kulas
+About Yoga with Morgan Kulas

 Morgan is a Yoga educator and researcher whose work integrates Ayurvedic theory, Yogic psychology, and the teachings of Zen into a pedagogy to support trauma resilience and recovery.
 Grounded in a Deep Ecology framework, her teaching emphasizes the reciprocal relationship between human bodies and more-than-human systems, engaging food, herbal medicine, seasonal rhythms, and contemplative movement as sites of therapeutic and ethical inquiry.
 Morgan’s classes and mentorship programs foreground embodied self-study, relational accountability, and nervous system regulation, positioning Yoga as both a contemplative discipline and a socially responsive practice.
 Held within The Hatchery — an incubator for embodied inquiry — Morgan Kulas offers a unique pathway for studies in Yogic Somatics & Psychology.
+Morgan’s offerings include weekly classes, workshops, and intimate teacher training mentorships for dedicated students.
+She is an E-RYT 500 & education provider with Yoga Alliance as well as a registered Yoga school and Level 3 teacher with American Yoga Council.

-Yoga Wave is a fluid, dance-inflected Vinyasa practice guided by rhythm, breath, and sensation.
+Threads of Being Yoga is a fluid, dance-inflected Vinyasa practice guided by rhythm, breath, and sensation.
 Movement unfolds as a continuous current—graceful, expressive, and grounded—inviting students to soften, circulate, and reorganize from the inside out.
 Each session encircles an ecological theme integrating natural laws, systems thinking, and neuroscience into the practice.
 Together, we explore how our thoughts and behaviors move through networks - building more resilient, relational, and emergent ways of engaging with self, others, and our environment.

-Yoga Kitchen
+Kitchen Yoga

-Yoga Kitchen explores India’s traditional medicine as a relational and ecological practice that fosters sustainable vitality in everyday life.
+Kitchen Yoga explores India’s traditional medicine as a relational and ecological practice that fosters sustainable vitality in everyday life.
 With an emphasis on cultivating the practices of Dinacharya (daily routine) and Ritucharya (seasonal routine), we experience nourishment as shaped by both personal history and environmental conditions.
 Emphasis is placed on the implementation of a trauma informed diet, kitchen medicine, and gentle herbal formulations to support regulation, restore balance, and cultivate embodied agency.

 Yoga Therapy